2sic/app-gallery/readme.md

 ## Installing the app

-You can install the app straight forward with [this checklist](https://azing.org/2sxc/r/A1Usfevs)
+You can install the app with [this checklist](https://azing.org/2sxc/r/A1Usfevs)

 ## Customizing the app